brburzon/brandon_burzon/menu/about.md

 ---
 Hi there!

-My name is Brandon, and I work as a software developer engineer for Amazon Inc in Seattle, WA.
+My name is Brandon Burzon, and I work as a software developer engineer for Amazon Inc in Seattle, WA.
 If you have ever shopped online, then you probably have heard of us!

 Anyways, back to my story.